 New Progressive policyholders can receive a participation discount for enrolling in the Snapshot program.
 Progressive claims an average $26 enrollment discount and $145 annual savings for Snapshot users.
-According to an independent study conducted by The Zebra, a private organization that studies the insurance industry, Snapshot users save an average of $260 per year.
 A discount takes effect after completing the monitoring period and renewing your policy for another period.

-Since Progressive bases rates on driving data collected using the Snapshot app or plug-in device, your premium could increase if your driving habits are poor.
-Progressive claims about 20% of Snapshot users incur a rate increase.
+Because Progressive bases rates on driving data collected using the Snapshot app or plug-in device, your premium could increase if your driving habits are poor.

 What driving habits does Progressive Snapshot monitor?

 Snapshot looks at particular driving habits.
 These include:

 - Braking and accelerating: Snapshot looks for easy acceleration without jack-rabbit starts and smooth braking.
 Avoid slamming on your brakes unless necessary to avoid an accident

 - Late-night driving: Avoid driving late at night.
 Midnight to four in the morning on weekends is considered the most dangerous time to drive.
 If you must regularly drive during these hours, Snapshot may not be a good fit for you.